Vardhan-225/Amoskys/docs/PHASE_2_PLAN.md

-# InfraSpectre Phase 2: Detection Engine Implementation Plan
+# Amoskys Phase 2: Detection Engine Implementation Plan

 ## Executive Summary

-Phase 2 transforms InfraSpectre from a solid infrastructure platform into an intelligent threat detection system.
+Phase 2 transforms Amoskys from a solid infrastructure platform into an intelligent threat detection system.
 Building on our production-ready foundation, we'll implement AI-powered network analysis capabilities using a multi-layer neural architecture inspired by biological cognition.

 ## Phase 2 Objectives